feilb/feilb.github.io/_posts/2013-08-23-just-another-day.markdown

 published: true
 ---

 Yesterday was August 23rd, 2013.
 It was an inauspicious day, marked, perhaps for some, by the threat of an oncoming school year and not much else.
 To me it wasn't a holiday, nor my birthday.
 Heck, I even had to work.
-By all measures, the 23rd day of August was a day like any other day.
+By all measures, the 23rd day of August was just another day.

 Yet.